OctopusDeploy/blog/blog/2021-12/deploying-sql-server-dacpac-octopus/index.md

 ## Conclusion

 This post walked you through how to deploy a DACPAC from project creation to deployment.
-Be sure to check out an example in our [sample instance ](https://samples.octopus.app/app#/Spaces-106/projects/dacpac-azure-sql/deployments/process).
+Be sure to check out an example in our [sample instance](https://samples.octopus.app/app#/Spaces-106/projects/dacpac-azure-sql/deployments/process).
 The example deploys to an Azure SQL Database server.

 Happy deployments!